 Thanks to Oleg Taykalo you can find a Russian translation here: Part 1 & Part 2 ; Table of Content I really believe all developers should learn Haskell.
+I don’t think everyone needs to be super Haskell ninjas, but they should at least discover what Haskell has to offer.
 Haskell - A monad is just a monoid in the category of endofunctors, what's the problem.
 Chapter 2.
 Types and Functions.
 Chapter 2.

 Types and Functions Every expression and function in Haskell has a type.
 For example, the value True has the type Bool, while the value "foo" has the type String.
 The type of a value indicates that it shares certain properties with other values of the same type.
 For example, we can add numbers, and we can concatenate lists; these are properties of those types.
 Before we launch into a deeper discussion of Haskell's type system, let's talk about why we should care about types at all: what are they even for?
 The benefit of introducing abstraction is that it lets us forget or ignore low-level details.
 What makes type systems interesting is that they're not all equal.
 Haskell's type system allows us to think at a very abstract level: it permits us to write concise, powerful programs.
 Category Theory.